-Lesson Learned … Fatigue must be looked at by investigators.
+Lesson Learned … Investigators must look at fatigue.

 Many investigators don’t look for fatigue as a cause of accidents.

-The TapRooT(R) Summit will have a session on evaluating fatigue as a cause of accidents.
+The TapRooT® Summit will have a session on evaluating fatigue as a cause of accidents.
 The session will be led by Bill Sirois, VP of Circadian Technologies.